LukeShortCloud/rootpages/README.md

 ### License

-Root Pages, and all of it's content, is provided under the GPLv3.
-All information should be free information.
-Knowledge is power and everyone deserves to learn and grow to their fullest potential.
+Root Pages, and all of it's content, is provided under the GNU Free Documentation License (FDL) v1.3.
+Additional disclaimers related to warranty and liability from the GPLv3 licence are also applied to this project.

+Files:

+* LICENSE
+* DISCLAIMER

 ### Plagiarism